sprak3000/advent-of-code/README.md

 This repository holds my attempts at solving the puzzles put forth by the annual [Advent of Code](https://adventofcode.com/).
 Every year, the site puts out a daily pair of holiday themed puzzles starting on December 1.
 The puzzles for each year are always available and will track your progress.
+I am currently using PHP for solutions in an attempt to stay on top of changes and trends in that community.

 ## Solved Puzzles

+### 2022
+* Day 1: Part 1 & 2

 ### 2021
 * Day 1: Part 1 & 2